Donald Sutherland: Marriages and family

 Sutherland married three times.
 His first marriage, to Lois May Hardwick, a head school teacher, lasted from 1959 to 1966.
 His second marriage, which lasted from 1966 to 1970, was to Shirley Douglas, daughter of Tommy Douglas, the social democratic former premier of Saskatchewan.
 Sutherland and Douglas had two children, twins Kiefer and Rachel.
 From 1970 to 1972, he had an affair with Klute co-star Jane Fonda, with whom he had participated in anti-Vietnam war activism.

 Sutherland married his long-term partner Francine Racette in the 1990s.
 The couple had been together since meeting on the set of the Canadian pioneer drama Alien Thunder in the early 1970s.
 They had three sons – Rossif, Angus, and Roeg – all of whom were named after directors Sutherland had worked with.
-Kiefer (his son with Douglas) is named after American-born director and writer Warren Kiefer, who, under the assumed name of Lorenzo Sabatini, directed Sutherland in his first feature film, the Italian low-budget horror film Il castello dei morti vivi (Castle of the Living Dead); Roeg is named after director Nicolas Roeg; Rossif is named after French director Frédéric Rossif; and Angus's middle name is after Robert Redford.
+Kiefer (his son with Douglas) is named after American-born director and writer Warren Kiefer, who, under the assumed name of Lorenzo Sabatini, directed Sutherland in his first feature film, the Italian low-budget horror film Il castello dei morti vivi (Castle of the Living Dead); Roeg is named after director Nicolas Roeg; Rossif is named after French director Frédéric Rossif; and Angus's middle name, Redford, is after Robert Redford.